rajarshi99/rajarshi99.github.io/research/gnn4pde.md

 1. proposed value of the unknown function u,

-1. an indicator for the the node being on the boundary,
+1. an indicator for the node being on the boundary,

 1. or if there is data involved then a flag for that